tan-yong-sheng/gcp-htcondor-workflow-management/setup_docs/Part 5 - Challenges we have met.md

 # Part 5 - Challenges we have met
 ----------

 1\.
-Shared NFS storage to be accessed by multiple HTCondor Executors
+Efforts to set up Shared NFS storage to be accessed by HTCondor Submits and multiple HTCondor Executors

 ![](/images/Part%205%20-%20Challenges%20%20we%20have%20me.png)